Linuxfabrik/checklistfabrik/docs/checklist_syntax.md

 ChecklistFabrik uses YAML files to describe checklists.

-## `target_filename`
+## `target_path`

 * Type: string

-This field can be used *in templates* to auto-generate filenames based on Jinja templates.
+This field can be used *in templates* to auto-generate file paths for the target files based on Jinja templates.
 Only applies if used in templates, otherwise this field is ignored.

-The `.yml` extension will be automatically added.
+Environment variable expansion is supported.

-Invalid characters for file names (e.g. non-printables, slashes, newlines, ...) will be automatically be removed.
+Invalid characters for file names (e.g. non-printables, newlines, ...) will automatically be removed.

 This field is optional.